 Wolverhampton | Sandwell | Dudley | Walsall

-Dudley is one of the most prosperous sub-regions in the Black Country, with over 10,000 active businesses and the highest levels of employment within the professional and skilled trades the region.
+Dudley is one of the most prosperous sub-regions in the Black Country, with over 10,000 active businesses and the highest levels of employment within the professional and skilled trades in the region.

 The area has also broadened its business sector profile with significant employment in both retail and education.
 New build and regeneration developments are also seeing a shift towards Dudley becoming a pioneering hi-technology hub.